remkohdev/openshift-rbac-scc/docs/lab-1/README.md

     1. Click on `User Management` to expand the menu then click on `Service Accounts`

         ![service accounts](../images/serviceAccounts.png)

+    1. In the service accounts page, select `rbac-project` from the `Project` dropdown near the top of the page above the heading `Service Accounts`.

     1. In the list of service accounts, click on `helper`